tkml87/project-portfolio-3/README.md

 ## AUTOMATED TESTING

 The game prevents the user from puting non-characters as name, inputing an answer that's differ from A, B, C and D, as well proceeding without confirm it.
 It contains a score validation and the user has 2 types of final messages depending on his/her performance.
+Due to its simplicity, there are no known bugs.

 The code has been tested by using [PEP8](https://pep8ci.herokuapp.com/).
 ![PEP8 Validation](assets/images/testing.PNG)